- Full name Andrew Murray

 - Current age 26 years 211 days

 - Style Right-hander

 First there was Henmania, now we have Andymonium.
-Andy Murray has progressed from a talented but petulant teenager into one of Britain's most successful tennis players and is now a grand slam champion.
+Andy Murray has progressed from a talented but petulant teenager into one of Britain's most successful tennis players and is now a grand slam - and Wimbledon! - champion.